androm3da/libfaultinj/README.md

 `libfaultinj` is a fault-injection library.
+In the context in which your software executes, there's some physical device that ultimately carries out the tasks (ICs, disks, network cables).
+These things are typically reliable enough that finding one to malfunction can be difficult.
+Getting one to malfunction on demand for a regression test is often impossible.
+So how can you test whether your code is robust in the face of a stalled network connection or disk media error?

+`libfaultinj` provides a facility that  intercepts the functions that drive much of an application's activity.
+Regardless of whether you're using Java, Python, ruby, C, C++ -- nearly all calls to the system will go through the system's C library.
+Many of them will involve functions like `open()`, `read()`, `write()` and `close()`.
+Misbehavior here is all that it takes to make a good device seem bad.

+ By leveraging `libfaultinj` in your test suite, you can define what the acceptable results are for these oddities.
+If the file write takes longer than you expect, your application should probably return a `5xx` HTTP status code, or throw an exception, or whatever's appropriate.
+But it probably shouldn't flip out and `SIGBUS` or queue thousands of retries.

 [![Build Status](https://travis-ci.org/androm3da/libfaultinj.svg?branch=master)](https://travis-ci.org/androm3da/libfaultinj)

 ## Concept

 Use `LD_PRELOAD` to load `libfaultinj` in front of your platform's C library.
 It will conditionally execute a delay before executing the operation or return an error instead of executing the operation.